 – Carol Hopkins, Executive Director of the Thunderbird Partnership Foundation

 The NWATM is an Indigenous knowledge-based instrument that demonstrates the effectiveness of First Nations culture as a health intervention in addressing substance use and mental health issues.
-It is comprised of two assessment forms: the Self-Report Form (completed by client) and the Observer-Rating Form (completed by treatment provider).
+It is comprised of two assessment forms: the Self-Report Form (completed by client) and the Observer Rating Form (completed by treatment Substance Use/Mental Health Service provider).
 The assessment is designed to be administered either two or three times during the treatment cycle for each client.

 The NWATM provides culturally-based information to guide treatment services which can include: spending time on the land, learning from traditional teachers and healers, as well as participating in storytelling and dancing.
 Positive outcomes from a pilot test of the assessment tool included the revelation that clients who knew their own language reported higher overall levels of wellness.

-The NWATM measures the impact of cultural interventions on client wellness and proves something that First Nations have long known; culture is the key to restoring and maintaining wellness.
+The NWATM measures the impact of cultural interventions on client wellness and proves something that First Nations people have long known; culture is the key to restoring and maintaining wellness.
 Over time, the use of the NWATM will establish an evidence base for the important role of Indigenous culture in addressing substance use issues and in promoting wellness.
-This tool is useful for programs that promote mental wellness through Indigenous culture and focus on clients’ strengths.
-We invite you to see if the NWATM is right for your program.
+This tool is being used by registered treatment centres to track mental wellness over time through Indigenous cultural interventions and by focusing on clients’ strengths.

 If your interest in the NWATM is of a general nature, or you would like access for educational or research purposes, we are happy to share it with you.
 No registration is necessary for general access.

-The NWATM is comprised of two assessment forms: the Self-Report Form (completed by client) and the Observer-Rating Form (completed by Substance Use/Mental Health Service provider).
+The NWATM is comprised of two assessment forms: the Self-Report Form (completed by client) and the Observer Rating Form (completed by Substance Use/Mental Health Service provider).
 Other documents provided include: a Comparative Sample Client Report ‘Josie Wright’ and three journal articles, which provide more information on the validity of the NWATM.
+Click here for access.